Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Introduction

+Throughout this paper, we assume that a BEC is confined in a three-dimensional harmonic potential and that the interparticle interaction is so strong that the BEC at rest is in the Thomas-Fermi regime.
 A BEC under rotation (or in a synthetic magnetic field) undergoes different regimes with increasing the rotation frequency $\Omega$ \cite{Fetter09}.
 When a BEC rotates slowly, the size of the vortex core is much smaller than the intervortex separation.
-In this regime, the spatial variation of the BEC density, $\nabla |\Psi|$, can be ignored, and the Thomas-Fermi (TF) approximation is applicable \cite{Butts99}.
-This regime is called the mean-field TF regime.
-With increasing $\Omega$, the intervortex separation decreases and eventually becomes comparable with the vortex core size.
+In this regime, the spatial variation of the BEC density, $\nabla |\Psi|$, can be ignored, and the Thomas-Fermi approximation is still applicable \cite{Butts99}.
+This regime is called the mean-field Thomas-Fermi regime.
+With increasing $\Omega$, the intervortex separation decreases and eventually becomes comparable with the size of a vortex core.
 Then the BEC flattens to an effectively two-dimensional (2D) system, and the interaction energy per particle becomes small compared with the kinetic energy per particle.
 It is thus reasonable to assume that atoms reside in the lowest-Landau-level (LLL) manifold for the motion in the 2D plane and to perform the mean-field calculation in this manifold \cite{Ho01,Baym05}.
 This regime is called the mean-field LLL regime \cite{Cooper08}.
 As $\Omega$ is further increased, the mean-field description breaks down, and the system is expected to enter a highly correlated regime.
 In particular, in a regime where the number of vortices $\Nvor$ becomes comparable with the number of atoms $N$, it has been predicted that the vortex lattice melts and a variety of quantum Hall states appear at integral and fractional values of the filling factor $\nu:=N/\Nvor$ \cite{Cooper08, Wilkin98, Cooper01}.